hjson/hjson-js/README.md

 ```
 usage: hjson [-json] [INPUT]

-  hjson can be used to convert JSON from/to HJSON.
+  hjson can be used to convert JSON from/to Hjson.

-  hjson will read the given JSON/HJSON input file or read from stdin.
+  hjson will read the given JSON/Hjson input file or read from stdin.
-  - without options: will output as HJSON.
+  - without options: will output as Hjson.
   - with -json: will output as formatted JSON.
   - with -json=compact: will output as JSON.
 ```

 Sample:
-- run `hjson test.json > test.hjson` to convert to HJSON
+- run `hjson test.json > test.hjson` to convert to Hjson
 - run `hjson -json test.hjson > test.json` to convert to JSON